Depth of focus (tectonics): Discovery

 The evidence for deep-focus earthquakes was discovered in 1922 by H.H.
 Turner of Oxford, England.
 Previously, all earthquakes were considered to have shallow focal depths.
 The existence of deep-focus earthquakes was confirmed in 1931 from studies of the seismograms of several earthquakes, which in turn led to the construction of travel-time curves for intermediate and deep earthquakes.

+Fixed depth

+When seismic data is too scarce to calculate a focal depth, a "fixed depth" is assigned.
+For example, many earthquakes occurring in oceans are assigned fixed depth because of limited local seismic records.
+The United States Geological Survey presently determines 10 km to be the fixed depth for most shallow earthquakes as their actual focal depth is usually close to that value.
+Many earthquakes in their catalogue are assigned 10 km depth.
+The previous fixed depth used by the agency was 33 km.